-Monaco tourist visa is free for Jersey citizens.
-The stay is usually short and visa expires in 90 days.
+Monaco tourist visa is free for Singaporean citizens.
+The stay is usually short with a period of 90 days and visa expires in 90 days.
 Applicant is not required to be present when applying for Monaco tourist visa.
-A total of 6 documents are required for applying Monaco tourist visa.
+A total of 4 documents are required for applying Monaco tourist visa.
 You can also find useful tips from fellow travellers.

 The Schengen Visa is a visa for the Schengen Area, which consists of most of the European Economic Area, plus several other adjacent countries.
 The visa allows visitors to stay in the Schengen Area for up to 90 days within a 180-day period.
 The visa is valid for tourism, family visits, and business.
 European Travel Information and Authorisation System or ETIAS is an electronic authorisation system of the European Union for visa-exempt visitors travelling to the European Union or the Schengen Area which is expected to enter into operation at the end of 2022.

 - Monaco does not have a visa policy of its own and the Schengen Visa policy applies.
 Although Monaco is not part of the European Union, or the Schengen Agreement, its territory is part of the Schengen Area by virtue of its customs Union with France.

 Max Stay: 90 days

 How to apply for Monaco tourist visa from Singapore